CAIN Web Service

 Draft List of Deaths Related to the Conflict in 2004

 Shot dead at Beaufort Walk in the West Winds estate, Newtownards, County Down.
-[Reason for killing not yet clear.]
+[Motive for the killing was not clear at the time.
+Killing was attributed to the UVF in the First Report of the IMC.]

 Status: Loyalist Volunteer Force (LVF), Killed by: Ulster Volunteer Force (UVF)

 Shot dead at Alanbrooke Road, off Montgomery Road, in the Castlereagh area of Belfast.
-[Killing may be part of a feud between the LVF and the UVF.]
+[Killing may have been part of a feud between the LVF and the UVF.
+Killing was attributed to the UVF in the Sixth Report of the IMC.]

 Status: Civilian (Civ), Killed by: unknown

 Shot dead outside Oakwood Integrated Primary School in Derriaghy, near Belfast.
-[There was speculation that the Irish National Liberation Army (INLA) may have been involved in the killing.]
+[Kevin McAlorum was also known as Kevin McGuinness.
+There was speculation that the Irish National Liberation Army (INLA) may have been involved in the killing.]

 Status: Civilian (Civ) ?, Killed by: non-specific Loyalist group (LOY) ?